-USDA Rural Development is charged with assisting, among other entities, the startup, expansion and continuation of small and emerging businesses and/or non-profits in rural communities.
+USDA Rural Development is charged with assisting, the startup, expansion and continuation of small and emerging businesses and/or non-profits in rural communities.
 Rural Development supports this portion of the overall mission through two grant programs, the RBEG and RBOG programs.